nashaofu/dash/README.md

 # Dash

-Dash is a fast and lightweight private web app navigation panel.
-It is inspired by [Heimdall](https://github.com/linuxserver/Heimdall) but with some improvements to make it faster and lighter.
+Dash is a fast and lightweight private web application navigation panel.
+It was inspired by [Heimdall](https://github.com/linuxserver/Heimdall), but with some improvements to make it faster and lighter.

 English | [简体中文](README-zh_CN.md)